Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 We read of that in Matthew 25:41-46 where Jesus says, “Then he will say to those on his left, ‘Depart from me, you cursed, into the eternal fire prepared for the devil and his angels.
 For I was hungry and you gave me no food, I was thirsty and you gave me no drink, I was a stranger and you did not welcome me, naked and you did not clothe me, sick and in prison and you did not visit me.’

-Those who receive God’s righteous judgment will realize that if they had believed they would have had the works that flow from saving faith in Jesus Christ, for we are saved by grace through faith in Christ alone.
-Our deeds – our works – only reveal the gift of faith within us (Ephesians 2:8-10)
+Those who receive the Lord’s righteous judgment will realize that if they had believed they would have had the works that flow from saving faith in Jesus Christ, for we are saved by grace through faith in Christ alone.
+“For by grace you have been saved through faith.
+And this is not your own doing; it is the gift of God...”
+(Ephesians 2:8).
+Our deeds – our works – only reveal the gift of faith graciously given to us for “He saved us, not because of works done by us in righteousness, but according to his own mercy.”
+(Titus 3:5)

 God is true to his promises of salvation.
 Just as he had compassion on the starving people in Samaria, so he has compassion on all who turn to him in repentance and faith.
 But God, being just and righteous, must also be true to his warnings of judgment.

 One of the best-known verses in the Bible, John 3:16, contains the heart of the gospel.
-But so many people focus on that wonderful promise, “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life" without reading the context of the verse.
-They never go on to the context in verse 18, "He who believes in Him is not judged; he who does not believe has been judged already, because he has not believed in the name of the only begotten Son of God."
-And verse 36, “He who believes in the Son has eternal life; but he who does not obey the Son will not see life, but the wrath of God abides on him.”
-(NAS)
+But so many people focus on that wonderful promise, “For God so loved the world, that he gave his only (begotten) Son, that whoever believes in him should not perish but have eternal life” without reading the context of the verse.
+They never go on to the context in verse 18, “Whoever believes in him is not condemned, but whoever does not believe is condemned already, because he has not believed in the name of the only (begotten) Son of God.”
+And verse 36: “Whoever believes in the Son has eternal life; whoever does not obey the Son shall not see life, but the wrath of God remains on him.”

 God is true to his warnings of judgment just as he fulfills his promises to save.
 We see that throughout the record of Scripture, whether in John chapter 3, 2 Kings 7, or any number of other passages.